chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-27-location-history.md

 analyze with R.

 Writing `SQL` is similar to the `dplyr` package in `R`.
-I also get the added benefit of offloading all of the processing power to Google BigQuery which I can run for free since I have [free tier of GCP](https://cloud.google.com/free/).
+I also get the added benefit of offloading all of the processing power to Google BigQuery which I can run for free since I have the [free tier of GCP](https://cloud.google.com/free/).

 Today I will share the `bash` scripr that I've written to automate extracting, uploading and storing the information.